Reverse Osmosis Filters: How RO it Works

 If you’re wondering what happens to the saline water left behind the membrane, it’s filtered off into a reject stream which rejoins the water supply or is drained off.
 That’s because a reverse osmosis system will use a cross-filtration system, meaning it siphons off the contaminated water.

 There are several reasons why you might want to use reverse osmosis filters.
+Read on to find out why a RO system is right for you.

 They Remove Almost Everything But Water